 - fresh chilies

 - Make a large cup of coffee and put the dried chilies in to soften them.
 Put a spoon up top of them to keep them from floating to the top.

 - Brown the meat on a hot skillet.
 Be sure to not overcrowd it.
 Put the meat aside.
 While you are frying the meat you can prepare the vegetables.

 - Dice the bell peppers and red onions.
 Thinly slice the fresh chilies and peel the garlic cloves.

 - Put a large pot over medium heat and heat it.
 Add olive oil and heat until it shimmers.

 - Add onion, crushed garlic, spices, a good pinch salt and pepper.
 Fry until the onions are soft and translucent.

 - Add the bell peppers, coffee, chocolate, molasses, cinnamon sticks og stir until combined.
 If you want the bell peppers to have more of a bite wait with adding them with the bean later.

 - Add the tomatoes and the reserved meat.

 - Warm up to the boiling point, turn down the heat to low and let simmer under a lid for at least two hours.

 - Add beans (and bell peppers if you left them out earlier) and let the dish simmer for 15 to 30 more minutes.
-Season to taste with salt and pepper
+Season to taste with salt and pepper.

 - Serve piping hot with boiled rice, a good spoonful of sour cream and sprinkle fresh chilies on top.